 Greater Glasgow & The Clyde Valley

-23. Hit the slopes.
-The snow season may be coming to an end, but there’s always a place to practice your carve turns and jumps with indoor slopes at the Snow Factor just outside Glasgow.
+24. Hit the slopes.
+The snow season may be coming to an end, but there’s always a place to practice your carve turns and jumps with indoor slopes at the Snow Factor at Braehead just outside Glasgow.
+Inside the Intu Breahead shopping centre, check out the brand new 16 m slide opening for Easter Weekend – it costs £1 per shot!

-25. Go to the Kelvingrove Art Gallery and Museum.
-Admire Salvador Dali’s Christ of Saint John of the Cross, and there are lots of fun things to do for kids around the museum.
+26. Go to the Kelvingrove Art Gallery and Museum.
+Explore their 22 galleries and admire displays on everything from art to animals, Ancient Egypt to Charles Rennie Mackintosh and so much more.
+There are lots of fun things to do for kids around the museum.

 Aberdeen & Aberdeenshire